hyxos/www.tzi.cards/content/entries/game-play/index.md

 ### Dismissing

 You've got some hard choices to make.
 I mean, all of the cards are special in their own way, but not all of them can help your build your *powerful formation*?
-And also, if you say bye-bye to *wood ox*, is that going to help your oppenent get *Feng Shui*?
+And also, if you say bye-bye to *wood ox*, is that going to help your opponent get [*Feng Shui*](formations/#feng-shui "Feng Shui")?

 You end your turn by discarding a card from your hand to the discard pile.
 In a four or five-player game, an additional discard pile should be formed on the other side of the stockpile.
-After dealing, only one card is flipped but players may subsequently discard to or draw from either pile.
+After dealing, only one card is flipped, but players may subsequently discard to or draw from either pile.

 </div>